 Standard Attainment Assessment Designing and planning learning Webinar / virtual course includes section on learning styles / learning objectives / leaning needs and learning opportunities in different settings.
 Clinical educators will work with students own individualised learning plans and supervise clinical activity, with this reflected on in student logbooks for further discussion with clinical educators.
 Clinical educators will also record reflective dairies on educational interactions.
 Student feedback at the end of the block will form part of end of block reflective sessions with faculty Satisfactory participation in webinar / virtual course and subsequent workshops / reflective sessions Teaching and facilitating learning Lesson planning / learning environment and task utilisation is covered in the webinar / virtual course.
 Clinical educators will be asked to reflect specifically on aspects of the project (eg: providing examples of supervision in different environments / using specific tasks to engage students / adapting learning goals to a particular level of knowledge or skill) Satisfactory participation in webinar / virtual course and subsequent workshops / reflective sessions.
 Teaching observation with faculty Assessment of learning Clinical educators will be trained in feedback methods (and eg: questioning and listening skills) in the virtual course / webinar.
 Clinical educators will be provided with an overview of expected level of attainment for students at this level of training, including prior student leaning activities.
 CTFs will provide direct contact with clinical educators to check if students are meeting the expected standards.
 Clinical educators will not have a summative role in assessment but will contribute to student progress and formative feedback via CTFs and educational supervisors Satisfactory participation in webinar / virtual course and subsequent workshops / reflective sessions.
 Assessment will be a workshop title available for trainee clinical educators as they progress through the course / project Educational research and scholarship Educational theory / adult leaning theory underpins the values and content of the webinar / virtual course and makes reference to relevant literature.
 Clinical educators will have the opportunity to review student ILO comparison (via paired student t-test) in reflective sessions with faculty - this will allow goal setting for further student teaching development and also broader discussion around education research and academic aspects of medical education Satisfactory participation in webinar / virtual course and reflective sessions Educational management and leadership Delivery of medical education in the clinical setting and managing time and resource will be covered in the webinar / virtual course.
 Participation in the reflective sessions will allow discussion of own role within medical education and possible career development Satisfactory participation in webinar / virtual course and reflective sessions

-2(b) How you can be assured your candidates attain these Standards Please see above to put forward for their commitment or achievements.
-You are asked to provide information on the following - we are not prescriptive in how this information is provided.
+2(b) How you can be assured your candidates attain these Standards Please see above

 2. Self-assessment and reflective writing